 After Care: Virtually all goggles will have some form of anti-fog coating on the lenses how long this lasts can be very subjective but quite simply the more the goggles are used (and possibly abused) the quicker the anti-fog will wear off.

 Avoid wiping greasy fingers on the lenses.
-Rubbing them with rough skin can scratch the plastic lenses and will damage any mirrored coating.
+Rubbing the lenses with rough skin/nails can scratch the plastic lenses and damage any mirrored lens coating.
 Be aware that salt water, sand and swimming goggles are not a good combination, sandy/salty fingers are abrasive, so don't expect miracles.

 - Always rinse goggles in fresh cold water after use – leave them to dry naturally

-- Don't leave out in direct strong, bright, sunlight – this can degrade the materials
+- Don't leave them out in direct, strong, bright, sunlight – this can degrade the materials more quickly

 - Do not rub the lenses this may scratch the lenses and rub off any anti fog coating

 - If your goggles come in a case use it to protect and store your dry goggles after use.